 What should I have in my first aid kit for a remote trip?

-Consider, in addition, asking your doctor to prescribe 'just in case' medication for conditions you know you are likely to suffer.
-Also, for conditions that are rendered more likely by the environment you will be in.
-For example, if you suffer from frequent bladder infection (cystitis) or thrush (candida) it is sensible to take a course of your usual treatment.
+Consider asking your doctor to prescribe 'just in case' medication for conditions you know you are likely to experience.
+For example, if you have frequent bladder infection (cystitis) or thrush (candida) it is sensible to take a course of your usual treatment.